capensis/canopsis/doc/docs/en/developer_guide/apis/v2/pbehavior.md

 There is currently no method to update a pbehavior in place.
 It is necessary to remove and recreate a pbehavior to update its content.

 ## Forcing pbheaviors computation

 This route forces a new computation for all pbehaviors.

-This route can be called once every 10 minutes.

 #### Url